Trichogramma japonicum: Reproduction

-T. japonicum is an egg parasitoid of several insect species, many pests to crops.
+Trichogramma japonicum is an egg parasitoid of several insect species, many pests to crops.
 Sex pheromones are released by females to attract males who are searching for suitable mates.
 Once the female's eggs have been fertilized, she will search for a host species to lay her eggs in.
 Each female produces approximately 45 offspring.
 T. japonicum uses chemical signals produced from herbivore-induced damaged host plants to locate the eggs of the host insects.
 Once a suitable host is found, she will use her dramatically long ovipositor to insert her eggs directly into the host egg's deep layers.

 Chemical sensing

-T. japonicum senses chemicals through olfactory receptors located mainly on the face.
+Trichogramma japonicum senses chemicals through olfactory receptors located mainly on the face.
 Females have more chemoreceptors on their heads than males, which may be due to females needing to identify and locate volatile odours during host or mate localization.
 T. japonicum relies on long-range chemical emissions from damaged plants in order to locate hosts.
 They are able to discriminate between plants that have been injured and plants that are untouched by sensing the chemical emissions.
 The parasitoid will also respond to close-range chemical emissions from various Lepidopteran by-products.
 Lepidoptera will inadvertently leave behind chemical-inducing objects that can attract the egg parasitoid.
 Lepidoptera can leave behind female wing scales, larva saliva, footprints, and egg wash which will act like kairomones and attract the parasitoid.
 T. japonicum will not start looking for a host if there is no volatile stimulation.